Schwalben Law Firm | Lee M. Schwalben, M.D., J.D., LLC

 Lake Charles Erb’s Palsy Attorney

-If your child suffered a birth injury and was diagnosed with Erb’s Palsy, you don’t have to face this fight alone.
-At Lee M. Schwalben, M.D., J.D., LLC, our dedicated Lake Charles Erb’s Palsy lawyers help families pursue justice when medical negligence causes lifelong harm.
+If your child suffered a birth injury and was diagnosed with Erb’s palsy, you don’t have to face this fight alone.
+At Lee M. Schwalben, M.D., J.D., LLC, a dedicated Lake Charles Erb’s palsy lawyer helps families pursue justice when medical negligence causes lifelong harm.

 What Is Erb’s Palsy?